You have no items in your shopping basket.

 - Well-led.

-The KLOEs then provide prompts to assist in assessing each Key Question above.
+The Key Lines of Enquiry (KLOE) then provide prompts to assess each key question above.
 For example, under ‘Safe’, the KLOEs include this prompt - How does the provider ensure the proper and safe use of medicines?

 CQC single assessment framework